seinecle/mk99/src/main/asciidoc/subdir/data-privacy_temp_pdf.md

 == 1.
 Privacy: just one aspect of data protection

-// +
 image::Defining-data-protection.png[align="center", title="Defining data protection", book="keep"]
 {nbsp} +

 == 2.
 When is personal information considered "data"?

-// +
 At the most basic level, anything could count as "data" with possibly a personal character to it, including comments written about somebody in a personal notebook.

-In practice, "data" starts to to be considered as such when:

-// +
-This is information capable of being processed *automatically*

--> Hint: data on computers, not unstructured written notes

-// +
-*Or* information intended to be processed automatically

--> Hint: paper records to be fed in a computer (eg, via scanning), not any pile of paper on your desk.

-// +
-Or *structured information* that can be used to facilitate the retrieval of specific information on specific individuals
+In practice, "data" starts to to be considered as such when it can be *processed automatically* or when it consists in *structured records* that can be used to facilitate the retrieval of specific information on specific individuals.

 -> Hint: paper records, filing systems, databases